splisson/devopstic/README.md

 - a Postgres database for storage
 - a Grafana instance to display a dashboards

+The service supports its brand of events as well as GitHub webhook events (Pull Requests open and close)

 ## Metrics

 The goal is to be able to track the following metrics, as identified in "Accelerate, Building and Scaling High Performing Technology Organization" by N. Forsgren, J. Humble & G. Kim: